Exco Technologies Limited (XTC.TO) to Post Q2 2021 Earnings of $0.28 Per Share, Cormark Forecasts (TSE:XTC)

-Exco Technologies Limited (XTC.TO) (TSE:XTC) last released its quarterly earnings data on Wednesday, December 2nd.
-The company reported C$0.27 EPS for the quarter, topping the Zacks’ consensus estimate of C$0.07 by C$0.20.
-The company had revenue of C$100.68 million for the quarter, compared to the consensus estimate of C$95.40 million.
+Exco Technologies Limited (XTC.TO) (TSE:XTC) last issued its quarterly earnings results on Wednesday, December 2nd.
+The company reported C$0.27 EPS for the quarter, beating the Zacks’ consensus estimate of C$0.07 by C$0.20.
+The firm had revenue of C$100.68 million for the quarter, compared to the consensus estimate of C$95.40 million.

 Exco Technologies Limited (XTC.TO) Company Profile